Kev744/TP2/README.md

 Practical work made by Kévin SEBASTIAO-ESTEVES (20211354)

-You can found here :
+You can find here :
 - py file of application
 - Dockerfile
 - Packages needed to be installed in your laptop